Key takeaways

 - Period allocation correct

-Phrase checks as yes or no questions, add space for notes and a severity rating.
+Phrase checks as yes or no questions.
+Add space for notes and a severity rating.
+This makes the bookkeeping review process repeatable across team members.

 Integration with workflow tools

 Upload, review, approve, and sync flows map neatly to these checks.
-AI Accountant can mirror each stage, ensuring nothing slips.
+Each stage in your accounting workflow should mirror a checklist step, ensuring nothing slips between preparer and approver.

 Exception logging